jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Ingrown toenails are hereditary.
+⚡<!-- FUNFACT --> Fun fact: The 3 most valuable brand names on earth are Marlboro, Coca-Cola, and Budweiser (in that order).

 </div>